tfausak/tfausak.github.io/_drafts/class-comparison-in-ruby.md

 # => "#<FakeCheese:0x007fa3e09ccd00>"
 {% endhighlight %}

-This is ridiculous, but not insurmountable.
-We need to [shift the object ID][7], but otherwise this is straightforward.
+Even though we overrode `.to_s`, `.inspect`, and `.name`, the instance somehow uses the class's real name.
+So we have to provide a custom `#to_s` implementation that mimics the default behavior.
+Other than [shifting the object ID][7], this is pretty easy.

 {% highlight rb %}
 class FakeCheese